hoffmangroup/umap/README.rst

 submitted as a job array, GetKmers will use the variable name set by -var_id to obtain the environmental variable for the job array ID.

-*Important: The chromosome names in the fasta file should not contain underscore.
+:red:`**Important: The chromosome names in the fasta file should not contain underscore.
-Underscore is used in Bismap to differentiate reverse complement chromosomes.*
+Underscore is used in Bismap to differentiate reverse complement chromosomes.**`

 Run Bowtie